solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

   - [parts](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) allow external manipulation of CSS.
   - [events](https://lit.dev/docs/components/events/) make critical information available outside of a component.

-### Samples & Patterns
+### Templates

-Alongside the documentation for Styles and Components, we also present Samples and Patterns.
-These differ in their scope:
+Alongside the documentation for Styles and Components, we also present templates, where the main idea is:

-- **Samples**: Tied to a specific component, these show its use in a particular context.
-They are added as "Sample" stories in the component's documentation.
-- **Patterns**: More advanced, they demonstrate how to combine several components to solve a specific problem.
-They are added as stories in the "Patterns" section.
+Templates are complete examples of how to use Styles and Components together.
+They are often more complex than Components and could feature multiple Components and Styles.
+They are meant to be copy-pasted and individualized by the users in order to match their project needs.

 ## Shoelace